 Glass Transition Temperature (Tg)

 Glass transition temperature (Tg) is defined as the temperature at which the internal energy of polymer molecules increases to such an extent that the chain segments of the polymer molecules are just ready to leave their lattice position.
-At this temperature, the chain segments start moving past one another even if an infinitesimlly small strain is applied to the polymer.
+At this temperature, the chain segments start moving past one another even if an infinitesimally small strain is applied to the polymer.

 In simple way, the temperature at which a polymer changes from a hard, glassy state to a soft, leathery state, or vice versa is called glass transition temperature.
 It is directly related to a strength of material and mechanical properties.
 The glass transition temperature is a thermal property of amorphous as well as semi-crystalline region while crystalline region exhibit a Tm (melt temperature).
 The value of Tg depends on the mobility of the polymer chain, and for most synthetic polymers its value lies between 170K to 500K.